williamstome/williamstome.github.io.raw/_posts/2017-03-23-kong-is-dead.md

 and improbably lucky that he took a chance on me and took me into his laboratory.

-I would also like to thank the other members of my dissertation commit- tee; Anselm Blumer for his mentorship as I begin my career as an educator, and Candy Sidner and J.P. de Ruiter both for pushing me to make this dissertation the best it can be.
+I would also like to thank the other members of my dissertation committee; Anselm Blumer for his mentorship as I begin my career as an educator, and Candy Sidner and J.P. de Ruiter both for pushing me to make this dissertation the best it can be.
 All four of my committee members have been truly inspirational to me, and have each motivated me to be rigorous